leptoon/superdecormod/README.md

 ## Troubleshooting

 For assistance with the creation of an expansion pack, send me a message on Nexus Mods.
-Check mod page for a general FAQ.
+Check the mod page for a general FAQ.

 For bug reports and feature requests, please leave a comment on the Nexus mod page or send me a message.